SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "Description (de/en)", "Info text displayed in the popup" "List query", "Query which builds up the dropdown list in the popup."
    "Computer query", "Selects mandatory data for computer import.
-   It is important to stick to the correct order of the selected attributes.
+   It is important to stick to the correct order of the selected attributes:

-   1 = Unique ID of computer element in SIM database
+    1. = Unique ID of computer element in SIM database
-   2 = Target computer name
+    2. = Target computer name
-   3 = MAC Address
+    3. = MAC Address
-   4 = SMBIOS GUID (if available the computer will be created with SMBIOSGUID rather that MAC Address "
+    4. = SMBIOS GUID (if available the computer will be created with SMBIOSGUID rather that MAC Address

+   Available variables:

+    - ""{0}"" = Selected (computer) item database IDs in the popup.
+    - ""{roles}"" = Roles the user is currently in.
+    - ""{user}"" = Username of the currently logged on user (DOMAIN\Username)
+    - ""{id}"" = Id of the CMDB item.
+Note: Only available when opened via action button.
+    - ""{param}"" = Additional parameters defined in the view.
+Note: Only available when opened via action button.

+   "
-   "Variable query", "Variables added to the created SCCM computer object."
+   "Variable query", "Variables added to the created SCCM computer object.
+   It is important to stick to the correct order of the selected attributes:

+    1. = Name of the computervariable
+    2. = Value of the computervariable
+    3. = Locale of the computervariable (if unknown please use '1031')

+   Available variables:

+    - ""{0}"" = SIM DB ID of the transfered computer object.
+    - ""{param}"" = Parameter string given by the corresponding action button parameter.

+   Special variable prefixes:

+    - ""ConfigMgrColl"" = If variable has that prefix, a direct membership will be created for the collection **name**
+    - ""ConfigMgrPrimaryUser"" = If variable has that prefix, a primary user relationship will be created (``DOMAIN\Username`` notation)

+   "
    "Software query", "Variable SCCM **package** list created at runtime and added as variables to the computer object."
-   "Application query", "Variable SCCM **application ** list created at runtime and added as variables to the computer object."
+   "Application query", "Variable SCCM **application** list created at runtime and added as variables to the computer object."
    "Computer update", "SQL script which is executed for every transfered computer with import result.
    Available variables:

-   {0} = SIM DB ID of the transfered computer object.
+    - ""{0}"" = SIM DB ID of the transfered computer object.
-   {1} = Message of the result.
-If successful the message is empty."
+    - ""{1}"" = Message of the result.
+If successful the message is empty.

+   "
    "Site", "Target SCCM site object (Settings->Sites)."
-   "Configuration", "Computer configuration which is used as basis for creating computer object."
+   "Configuration", "Computer configuration (variables, collections) which is used as basis for creating computer object."

 .. _CMDB-Single-computer-transfer: